Health Insurance for International Students

 The waiting period to receive BC MSP coverage is up to three months.

-For international students who are planning to stay in the province of British Columbia for more than six months, it is mandatory that you enroll in the BC MSP.
-You must apply within the first ten days of your arrival in BC.
+New international students need to apply for coverage within the first ten days of arrival in BC.
 The waiting period to receive this coverage is up to three months.
-As soon as you receive proof of your coverage under BC MSP, please opt-out of the JIBC temporary medical insurance plan.
 For more information on how to apply online, please visit the BC MSP website.
 You will receive your BC Service Card and a confirmation of coverage letter in the mail with a bill for payment of the BC MSP monthly fees.

-All incoming exchange students will be required to enroll with guard.me.
+All incoming exchange students are required to enroll in the temporary medical insurance plan provided by guard.me.

 Students staying for more than six months